Thenmavin Kombath: Plot

 Upon returning to Manikyan's village, Sreekrishnan proposes to her and plans to marry her.
 Manikyan is unable to resist as Sreekrishnan is like an elder brother to him.
 But Karthumpi opposes it.
 When Sreekrishnan gets to know about this via Appakkala, he becomes furious and sees Manikyan as his rival and tries to take revenge.
 Mallikettu arrives and attacks Sreekrishnan.
 Manikyan interferes and engages in a duel with the policeman.
 Manikyan wins the duel.
 The policeman faints and Manikyan warns him that he would chop his limbs off the next time.

-Another day, Appakkala spreads lies that Manikyan murdered Sreekrishnan upon finding his flip-flop and towel in the pond.
-Kannayan slaps Manikyan believing the rumor to be true and Yeshodhamma cries upon seeing him as she also believes the rumor to be true.
-Manikyan also bursts into tears as a result pleading his innocence.
+One day, Appakkala finds Sreekrishnan 's flip-flop and towel in the pond and spreads lies that Manikyan has murdered Sreekrishnan.
+Kannayan, Manikyan’s father, slaps Manikyan, believing the rumor to be true and Yeshodhamma cries upon seeing him as she also believes the rumor to be true.
+Manikyan also bursts into tears as a result, pleading his innocence.
 The next morning Manikyan decides to leave the place and Karthumpi accompanies Manikyan feeling sympathy for him.
 Manikyan runs into Appakala and is furious with Appakkala spreading lies about him.
 They both engage in a fight.
 The townsfolk chases Manikyan and Karthumpi through the woods and the water and through a dusty road.
 Finally, Sreekrishnan appears and everyone stops chasing.
 Everyone in town realizes that Appakala has fooled them all.
 He is punished by making him do sit ups in front of everyone.
-Sreekrishnan realizes his mistakes and marries the woman who loved him for so long and also reconciles with Manikyan as he unites with Karthumpi.
+Sreekrishnan realizes his mistakes and marries Karthu, his ex-lover, and also reconciles with Manikyan as he unites with Karthumpi.